 Boards and senior teams are being asked to define an impact tolerance for the firm, rather than individual systems, that lays out specific time periods for tolerable outages, percentages of customers impacted etc. Basically, firms are being told that things WILL go wrong, stating that firms must “plan...for disruptive events as well as seeking to prevent them”.
 Clearly, more systemic firms will continue to draw the highest levels of scrutiny, but the aim is clear - focus on the impact to the customer, and what decisions you need to make according to your impact tolerance threshold.

 This forces people to a) be accountable for determining tolerable disruption - something that eschews the traditional approach to system uptime, and b) make tangible decisions when things breach those tolerable limits.

-To find out more about how you can use Cutover to improve resilience in your organisation, read our Enterprise Resilience Management Use Case.
+To find out more about how you can use Cutover to improve resilience in your organization, read our Resiliency, Response and Recovery Use Case.

 So if you were responsible for both of those things, or at least partly responsible, what would you want at your disposal?
 Facts, data, intelligence, demonstrable evidence - or as close as you could get.
 Something that records what you did and when you did it so that you could play it back later on and learn from what happened.

 The FCA article recognizes that enterprise resilience requires more accountability for people and is not a purely systemic process.
 Despite the views held by some that people in the workplace will become obsolete in the not-too-distant future, the reality is that most major firms continue to depend upon people and will for a long time.
 It also recognizes that although new technologies enable greater resilience, firms still need to plan for failure and mitigate risks when disasters do occur.